Azordev/backend-template/README.md

 ### How to use it

 This code is meant to be run in a server accesible online, so other services can use it.
-This is a Rest Api solution using basic database create, read, update and delete operations (CRUD) as well as a basic token (JWT) generator/validator.
+This is a Rest API solution using basic database create, read, update and delete operations (CRUD) as well as a basic token (JWT) generator/validator.

 It uses a RESTful API to be used by any other client, but for human readability it also have `swagger` (it can even be used as an ad hoc admin panel!).
 To use it from a client you need to make HTTP(S) requests, for example using `curl`: